I’m not going to beat around the Philodendron here.

 I want these doors!

-Some 15 years ago or so, I was captivated and still am by this fabulous room by Victoria Hagan.
+Some 20 years ago +/-, I was captivated and still am by this fabulous room by Victoria Hagan.
 She was helping her sis out with decorating.
 What drew me in the most were those amazing doors!

 I mean I REALLY LOVE IT!
 I would give anything to have this kind of detail on my bedroom ceiling.
 These small applied mouldings are great for high ceilings.
 However, they’re really great for lower ceilings when one wants a coffered ceiling look that isn’t so heavy or going to lower the ceiling further.